|Nutrition Facts (per serving)|

-Put the sorbet in the freezer in an air-tight container for 30 minutes to set up a little more.
+Put the sorbet in the freezer in an air-tight container for 30 minutes to set up a little more before serving.

 - Try using Meyer lemons or Key limes instead of regular lemons and limes.
 They will slightly change the flavor and give you a different experience.
 This recipe is a good base for sorbet using any tart and acidic fruit juice.

 - It may sound like a lot of sugar and water, but a cup of lemon and lime juice needs a balance.
 This is a strong sorbet base that packs a lot of citrus flavors.
 Sorbet using a sweeter fruit might use less sugar, but this one needs it.
 The sugar syrup also helps the sorbet stay softer in the freezer.